w3f/Grants-Program/applications/Cere_Turnkey_Private_Blockchain_Network.md

 ## Project Description :page_facing_up:

-Cere Network is providing a Turn-key Private/Permissioned Standalone Blockchain Network which can  be readily integrated by any enterprise, additionally this network can be easily plugged into any Polkadot/Substrate based Layer 1 network to serve as a secondary chain.
-As a Substrate based Private Blockchain, this turn-key network intends to abstract the implementation complexity for businesses, as well as proving a ready-made package to  optimize for a higher level of security, privacy, and performance, and to serve as a template or base-implementation of a highly customizable and performant enterprise specific blockchain network.
-Furthermore, any network build from or derived from this project will also be able to use derivative assets to represent in-app value transfers on-chain (e.g. micropayments, discount vouchers, loyalty points, etc), as well as being able to seamlessly integrate with Cere Decentralized Data Cloud ([link] another substrate grant project)
+Cere Network is providing a turn-key Private/Permissioned/Standalone blockchain network which can be readily integrated by any enterprise.
+Since it’s built with Substrate, this network can be plugged seamlessly into any Polkadot/Substrate based Layer 1 network to serve as a secondary chain.
+As a Substrate based Private Blockchain, This turn-key network intends to abstract the implementation complexity for businesses, as well as providing a ready-made package to optimize for a higher level of security, privacy, and performance, and to serve as a template or base-implementation of a highly customizable and performant enterprise specific blockchain networks.
+Furthermore, any network built from or derived from this project will also be able to use derivative assets to represent in-app value transfers on-chain (e.g. micropayments, discount vouchers, loyalty points, etc), as well as being able to seamlessly integrate with Cere Decentralized Data Cloud [another substrate grant project, check it here - Cere Decentralized Data Cloud (DDC)](https://github.com/Cerebellum-Network/General-Grants-Program/blob/master/grants/speculative/Cere%20Decentralized%20Data%20Cloud.md)

 Below we have the overview of all the key features that Turn-key Private Standalone Blockchain Network will support: